Bronx man rejected multiple times for lifesaving cancer surgery

-Despite the denials, they’re not losing hope — but they say time is running out for Anthony Di Laura.

-“I’m sitting here and I’m suffering,” Di Laura told Nexstar’s WPIX in an exclusive interview.
+“I’m sitting here and I’m suffering,” Di Laura told NEWS10 sister’s station WPIX in an exclusive interview.
 “Every day is a battle.”

 For two years, he has been fighting Pseudomyxoma Peritonei, or PMP.
 The National Organization of Rare Diseases said two in every 1 million people are diagnosed.